‘The Walking Dead’ Season 7 Finale: Where Was Gregory Going In Episode 15?

 However, in Episode 15 of The Walking Dead, Negan revealed to Sasha (Sonequa Martin-Green) that a “little birdy” had told him about Rick’s plans, so it seems possible the Season 7 finale could play out a little differently to the comics in this regard.
 If Negan already knows about Rick’s betrayal and Gregory arrives with this news, could Negan possibly see fit to kill Gregory instead, on account of his tardiness?

-There is another theory though, on where Gregory might be headed.
+There is another theory, though, on where Gregory might be headed.
 Movie Pilot think Gregory is headed to see Simon (Steven Ogg), who is one of Negan’s supporters.
 As they point out, in Episode 14 of The Walking Dead, Gregory was seen voicing some of his concerns about Hilltop to Simon, even hinting at the fact some people there might have some “crazy ideas” about taking over his position.

 “They might have crazy ideas … I know human nature, and it isn’t inconceivable.”